awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.23, April 20, 2020 =
+* Fix: There was a performance issue that caused file download logs to be queried when they did not need to be.
+* Fix: When using PHP 7.3+, a notice could be thrown related to a non-well formed numeric value.
+* Fix: Removed the legacy (and unused) wp_is_writable shim.
+* Fix: When loading a custom template or post type related to downloads, a PHP notice about getting the post_type of a non-object could be thrown.
+* Dev: Added pre/post filters into the get_customer_by method.

 = 2.9.22, March 12, 2020 =
 * Fix: Corrected an issue that caused custom translation files from being ignored when official translations are loaded.
 * Fix: The default return condition when determining if a purchase has reached its download limit was erroneously removed.